 What are Plyometric Exercises?

-Also known as jump training, plyometric exercises include movements like burpees, box jumps, and jump squats.
+Also known as jump training, plyometric exercises include movements like burpees, box jumps, and jump squats. (and yes lower impact versions we shall discuss)

 People love plyometric exercises because they require no equipment and rely solely on body weight.
 It’s a great workout routine to focus on endurance and building strength (particularly in your abs, quads, and calves).